CloudSnorkel/cdk-github-runners/API.md

 - *Type:* boolean
 - *Default:* false

 Allow management functions to run in public subnets.
 Lambda Functions in a public subnet can NOT access the internet.

+**Note:** This only affects management functions that interact with GitHub.
+Lambda functions that help with runner image building and don't interact with GitHub are NOT affected by this setting.

 ---